 Another way we are using the barrel is to create enough of our favorite cocktails and using the barrel to age them.
-Be sure to scroll down for the two recipes below.

 If you’d rather enjoy your barrel aged bourbon as is with just a touch of honey, then check out the Barrel Aged Honey Bourbon recipe below.
 It only needs 14 days in the barrel because it uses premium bourbon already double aged.